nikosavola/NeuralNetworkQuantumState/README.md

 Check [`notebook.ipynb`](https://github.com/nikosavola/NeuralNetworkQuantumState/blob/main/notebook.ipynb) for running the model and results.
 Source code for the problem, model, and Ray Tune compability is in [`model.py`](https://github.com/nikosavola/NeuralNetworkQuantumState/blob/main/model.py).

+Clusters with [Slurm](https://slurm.schedmd.com/documentation.html) can be used to run the hyperparameter optimisation and parameter sweeps in parallel.
+See the `.sbatch` files for more information.

 ## Installation

 ### Linux and macOS